[REPLAY] Product Talk: Using AI to enhance the data marketplace search experience

 What is data mapping?

 For example, your corporate standard for US states may be to refer to them by their two-letter abbreviation (e.g. TX for Texas).
-In this case data mapping identifies and links the “state” field in a data source that you are connecting, and transforms it to the appropriate format.
+In this case, data mapping identifies and links the “state” field in a data source you are connecting, transforming it to the appropriate format.

 Why is data mapping important?